Luisa-T/project2018irisdata/README.md

 Contents:

 1. A brief overview of the origin of the Iris Dataset
 2. Why is it important for Data Analytics
+3. Python code
+4. Tables and graphics
+5. Investigations conducted and findings
+6. References

+1. A brief overview of the origin of the Iris Dataset The Iris Dataset was first discussed by Ronald Fisher, a British statistician and biologist[1].
+He first published it in his article "The use of multiple measurements in taxonomic problems" in 1936[1].
+It was collected by Edgar Anderson (therefore also sometimes called the Anderson's Iris dataset)[1].
+50 samples each were collected for the dataset from samples of Iris setosa, Iris virginica, and Iris versicolor[1].

+The dataset contains four features for each sample:

+- the length of the sepals
+ in centimeters
+- the width of the sepals
+ in centimeters
+- the length of the petals
+ in centimeters
+- the width of the petals in centimeters [1]

+The class of iris could be considered a fifth feature within the dataset[1].
+Based on the data, Fisher was able to distinguish between the class using a linear discriminant model[1] because it is not possible to separate the class  using a linear model[3].

+2. Why is it important for Data Analytics